✨ New Year Deal: 30% OFF All Plans πŸŽ‰

 "@type": "Question",

-"name": "Why am I getting no matches on Hinge?",
+"name": "Why am I not getting any matches on Hinge?",

 "acceptedAnswer": {